Thainahelena/Introducao_HTML5_CSS3-Digital_Innovation_One/Readme.md

 *To access this content, visit [**DIO**](https://web.digitalinnovation.one/)*

-## 💻 Projeto
+## 💻 Project

-The **Pixel Art Blog** project is a website in a simple blog format with vertical scrolling.
-New functions and a new color palette have been added.
+*The **Pixel Art Blog** project is a website in a simple blog format with vertical scrolling.
+New functions and a new color palette have been added.*

 ## 🚀 Technologies: